15 Best Running Trails In Denver You Can Visit Today

 9. South Platte River Greenway: Confluence Park To Denver County Line

-With plenty of seating, and an accessible paved trail, this out-and-back trail is one that everyone can enjoy, and runs right alongside a gorgeous creek, which certainly makes this 23.7km trail even more enjoyable to run on.
+With plenty of seating and an accessible paved trail, this out-and-back trail is one that everyone can enjoy in Denver.
+It runs right alongside a gorgeous creek, which certainly makes this 23.7km trail even more enjoyable to run on.

 Open all year round, this trail is pretty popular with runners and walkers alike, so don’t expect it to be deserted unless you go in the early morning.

-This trail combines the urban with the natural, and is a great way to escape the city for a while!
+This trail combines the urban with the natural and is a great way to escape Denver city for a run!

 10. Denver City Park Perimeter Loop

-If you want a loop that can either be lengthened or shortened then this trail should serve you well.
+If you want a loop that can either be lengthened or shortened, this Denver running trail should serve you well.
 In its basic form, it’s a 4.7km loop right around the edge of Denver’s amazing City Park, which takes an average of around 54 minutes to complete.

 The park itself is home to a number of attractions, including Denver Zoo, so you can always expect it to be rather busy, however it makes for the perfect place to run inside of the city limits!